Skip to content

 • Hardware optimization — Different clusters can have different hardware profiles: high-memory nodes for databases, GPU-equipped nodes for rendering, NVMe-dense nodes for storage-intensive workloads

-• Independent scaling — Add capacity to specific resource pools without affecting others
+• Independent scaling — Add compute capacity to one cluster without affecting others; storage scales across the entire system

 VergeOS supports three distinct cluster types that can be mixed and matched within a single system: